What country is Standard Notes located in?

 are another group of laws which have proven to hold up with far greater strength than the whim of politicians: the laws of mathematics.

 While fundamentally different from cryptocurrencies, Standard Notes shares a similar ideology of removing trust from central authority.
 Our encrypted syncing server is designed to be completely trustless, so that any data stored or processed through it is unreadable, even to us.
-We use AES-256 encryption to accomplish this, by using a client-heavy trust system where the user-facing application takes on the full computational responsibility required to encrypt data locally.
+We use XChaCha20-Poly1305 (as an improvement and upgrade on AES-256) encryption to accomplish this, by using a client-heavy trust system where the user-facing application takes on the full computational responsibility required to encrypt data locally.
 Once the data is encrypted in a user’s secure environment, it is synced to our servers, where it lies frozen in a gibberish state, having no value or meaning to anyone but the owner of the encryption keys: you.

 This architecture protects you not only from powerful nation states, but attackers, data leaks, data misuse, data weaponing, data repurposing, property seizures, and, as equally important: It protects you from us.
 Companies today have proven themselves powerful proprietors of personal user data, able to package it into bundles of seeming gold.
 Your data is valuable, and as technology used to process data becomes more and more effective, your data will continue increasing in value.
 Well-rooted companies have found themselves unable to resist the temptation to snoop in on your personal life.
 In most cases, it’s an economic opportunity they simply couldn’t refuse.
 We chose to settle this dispute before it ever has the chance to surface: Your data is locked with a secret key only you posses.
 This key never leaves your computer and never touches a cloud, even as your notes sync across your devices.